dimtruck/dimtruck.github.io/_posts/2018-01-28-benefits-of-switching-teams.markdown

 ## Intro

 In my career, I've been lucky enough to work in a number of companies in significant range of roles and responsibilities.
 Even within same companies, I've moved (and been moved) around different products.
-As of 2018, I can count on working on 12 different products (averaging about 1 a year).
+As of 2018, I have worked on 12 different products (averaging about 1 a year).
 The positives of these moves are many with a few of them listed below.

 ## Benefits